Sreeragpa/NodeJS-Deployment-AWS/README.md

-# NodeJS-Deployment-AWS
-# Node.js Deployment
+# 🚀 Node.js Deployment on AWS 🛠️

 > Steps to deploy a Node.js app using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt